Crambor/File-Sorter/README.md

 ### Using the program

 Copy the files into a directory and run `FileSorter.py` or `FileSorter.exe`.
-If you did not copy the config file above, it will be automatically created and you will be prompted to input a directory to sort, in the format `C:/Users/Username/Downloads`
+If you did not copy the config file above, it will be automatically created and you will be prompted to input a directory to sort, in the format

+`C:/Users/Username/Downloads`

 `FileSorter.exe` will automatically run as a background process.
-If you wish to run the python version in the background, change the extension of the python file to `.pyw`
+If you wish to run the python version in the background, change the extension of the python file to `.pyw`.

 ### Changing folders and extensions